-I don’t know where I first tried fudge pie, but I remember thinking it tasted like a brownie disguised as pie and feeling mildly irritated because it was not chocolate cream.
+I don’t know where I first tried Chocolate Fudge Pie, but I remember thinking it tasted like a brownie disguised as pie and feeling mildly irritated because it was not chocolate cream.
 From that point, I never bothered with fudge pie recipes, but then last week I found a version handwritten by my mother.
 Feeling nostalgic (and like I needed to get rid of an extra frozen pie crust leftover from Thanksgiving), I decided to try my mom’s recipe.

-It called for 1/2 cup butter, 2 ounces unsweetened chocolate, 1 cup sugar, 2 eggs, some vanilla and about 1/3 cup flour.
-Because it was designed to fill an 8 inch pie crust and my crust was a deep dish 9 inch, I looked for a similar recipe with a slightly higher yield.
+This fudge pie calls for for 1/2 cup butter, 2 ounces unsweetened chocolate, 1 cup sugar, 2 eggs, some vanilla and about 1/3 cup flour.
+Because it is designed to fill an 8 inch pie crust and my crust was a deep dish 9 inch, I looked for a similar recipe with a slightly higher yield.
 The Old Farmer’s Almanac had one which was almost identical but with more filling and an extra egg yolk.
 It called for a 10 inch crust, so I opted to just stick with the 9 inch and use only as much filling as needed.
 I also added some walnuts.

 The pie was pretty much exactly as I remembered it, but softer and less like a brownie than I imagined.
 Todd loved it, but I probably wouldn’t serve it often because it is extremely rich.
 It’s good for when you’re in the mood for something a little over the top (in which case ice cream is a requirement) or you have to pull some kind of pie together for an event.
 It’s easy, doesn’t have to be refrigerated, and will be enjoyed by all chocolate lovers.
 In short, it’s a good recipe to keep around, but if you have a better one, let me know.
 I’ve seen a few versions made with cocoa powder, and one made with biscuit mix.
 Paula Deen has one that’s almost exactly like my mom’s, and Ina Garten has one made with semisweet chocolate chips.
 Maybe I’ll try them all.